Do you want to work in the medical device industry?

 Aruna Narayanan is a Principal Software Architect in GE Healthcare’s Edison Platform organization.
 She leads the architectural effort in building Edison AI platform that can help build AI models at scale and successfully contributed to deploying multiple AI solutions on GEHC devices, on premise and on cloud.
 She collaborates across multiple GE Healthcare businesses to enable their digital transformation and speed of execution while consuming the Edison platform solution.

-Xenios Papademetris is a professor of Radiology & Biomedical Imaging and Biomedical Engineering at Yale.
+Xenios Papademetris is a Professor of Biomedical Informatics and Data Science, Radiology and Biomedical Imaging, and Biomedical Engineering at Yale School of Medicine.
 He has 25+ years of experience in medical image analysis and medical software development.
 He is the primary author of the new textbook Introduction to Medical Software: Foundations for Digital Health, Devices and Diagnostics (Cambridge University Press, 2022), and the main instructor for the companion Coursera Class Introduction to Medical Software.
 For more information see www.medsoftbook.com.

 Michal Sofka is the director of artificial intelligence and cloud at Hyperfine, where he builds software for the Swoop portable MRI.
 Until 2017, Michal lead the development of deep learning systems for the iQ, hand-held ultrasound device manufactured by Butterfly Network.
 Before that, Michal was a senior technical leader in Cisco’s Cognitive Threat Analytics team working on large scale traffic analysis for threat defense.
 Prior to Cisco, Michal worked as a senior scientist and project leader at Siemens Corporate Research, a top healthcare industrial R&D lab.
 He received the MS degree in Electrical Engineering from Union College and MS and PhD degrees in Computer Science from the Rensselaer Polytechnic Institute (RPI).